 How do I join the Honors Program?

-What are the Honors Minor requirements?
+What is the Honors Minor?

-How does Honors work with my major?
+How does Honors work with my major(s)?

-Do Honors students live in a separate dorm?
+Do Honors Students live in a separate dorm?